Corporate Governance Report

 Cooperation between Executive Board and Board of Supervisory Directors

 The Executive Board and Board of Supervisory Directors work closely together for the benefit of KfW.
-The Executive Board maintains regular contact with the Chair and the Deputy Chair of the Board of Supervisory Directors and discusses important issues concerning the management of the bank and strategy with them.
+The Executive Board maintains regular contact with the Chair and Deputy Chair of the Board of Supervisory Directors and discusses important issues concerning the management of the bank and strategy with them.
 The Chair of the Board of Supervisory Directors informs the Board of Supervisory Directors of serious issues and, if necessary, convenes an extraordinary meeting.

 The Executive Board is responsible for managing the activities of KfW pursuant to the KfW Law, the KfW Regulation, the KfW Bylaws and the procedural rules for the Executive Board.
 A schedule of responsibilities stipulates business responsibilities within the Executive Board.
-As of 1 August 2014, the Executive Board requires prior approval of the Presidial and Nomination Committee regarding significant changes to responsibility within the Executive Board.
+As of 1 August 2014, the Executive Board requires prior approval of the Presidial and Nomination Committee regarding significant changes to responsibilities within the Executive Board.

 Executive Board members are obliged to act in the best interests of KfW, may not consider personal interests in their decisions, and are subject to a comprehensive non-competition clause during their employment with KfW.
-Executive Board members must inform their Board colleagues of any conflicts of interests prior to adopting resolutions and disclose them to the Chairmanof the Presidial and Nomination Committee without delay.
+Executive Board members must inform their Board colleagues of any conflicts of interests prior to adopting resolutions and disclose them to the Chair of the Presidial and Nomination Committee without delay.